willedwards/primes-example/README.md

 I will focus on the ForkJoin approach here.
 As a side note, Java 8 streams can also be employed to solve this, as they use parallelism under the covers.

+I have also added a streams / lambda implementation which works, but is ripe for a bit more optimisation.

 Speedup
 =======